 Radiant heating makes your home feel as pleasant as early summer days all year round.
 Some people install radiant heat in their bathrooms; others install it throughout their house.
 Knowing the basics, in addition to the pros and cons of radiant heat, can help you decide whether this type of heating is right for you.

-Radiant heat is a heating system that works by transferring heat to the room through the floor.
-Although it's fairly uncommon in modern homes, radiant heat is an ingenious way to improve your quality of life while also warming your space efficiently.
+A radiant heat system transfers heat to the room through the floor.
+Although it's relatively uncommon in modern homes, radiant heat is an ingenious way to improve your quality of life while warming your space efficiently.

 Radiant Heat Basics

-Radiant heat is divided into two categories: electric and hydronic.
-Electric heat is meant to be a supplemental type of heat, warming the floors but not warming the entire home.
-Electric radiant heat comes from heat mats installed beneath the floor.
-When the mats are turned on, wires running through the mats warm the floor to a comfortable 80 (or so) degrees.
+Electric heat is supplemental, warming the floors through heat mats installed beneath the floor — but not the entire home.
+Wires running through the mats warm the floor to a comfortable 80 (or so) degrees.

-Forced air heating systems create a blowing noise that creates a sound in the background.
+Forced air heating systems create a blowing noise that makes a sound in the background.
 As the forced air heating system cycles on and off, the noise in the background turns on and off.
-By contrast, radiant heat is silent heat, with no noise of air wooshing or blowing to be heard.
+By contrast, radiant heat is silent heat, with no noise of air whooshing or blowing.

-Furnaces blow dusty air through the home, especially when the ducts become dirty inside.
-Radiant heat systems do not blow air at all.
-For people with allergies, radiant heat systems can increase comfort and reduce allergy symptoms in the home.
+Furnaces blow dusty air through the home, especially when the ducts become dirty.
+Radiant heat systems don't blow air at all!
+For this reason, radiant heat systems can increase comfort for people with allergies and reduce symptoms in the home.